PushOCCRP/Push-Generator/README.md

 	> If you get an error about PNG's you may have to install ImageMagick
 	> First, install [Homebrew](https://brew.sh/) if you don't have it already.
 	> ```brew install imagemagick --build-from-source```

+	> If this is your first time you will have to log into your Apple Developer Account, so watch out.

 1. You should be able to open the ```Push-iOS``` folder in XCode now and run the simulator or install on a test device.